Domovir/ProPilRybu/docs/06-scripts.md

 Provides maintenance functions for the recording environment.

-Typical maintenance operations include:
+### Responsibilities

+- Camera maintenance.
-- archive cleanup;
+- Archive housekeeping.
-- validation tasks;
+- Validation tasks.
-- housekeeping operations.
+- Auxiliary cleanup operations.

+This script is not the primary production recording engine.

 ---